Juniper/YAPT/doc/readme.md

   - DevicePwdIsRsa: Enable RSA authentication towards devices
   - DeviceUsr: User YAPT will initiate a device connection with
   - DevicePwd: If YAPT connect by username / password combination this option entry represents the encrypted password
-  - Backend: Choose the backend type to use
-    * Currently YAPT ships with two backend types
-      * Backend type `internal` is pretty fast but has no persistency
-      * Backend type `sql` is relaying on an RDBMS.
-In current implementation YAPT uses SQLite
   - ConnectionProbeTimeout: Try to initiate connection to device and retry for n sec
   - LogFileDirectory: Tells YAPT where to store it's log files
   - StartWebUi: Start web interface listening on port <WebUiPort>